 Similarly, for a new build development of over 5 plots, the Land Registry need two sets of plans: a formal estate plan and plans for each. individual plot.
 If the layout changes, then you’ll need to resubmit an amended application.

-We know what a hassle this can sound like, so we offer a service to draw up your draft conveyance plan for the Land Registry with a quick turnaround of just 48 hours.
+We know what a hassle this can sound like, so we offer a service to draw up your draft conveyance plan for the Land Registry with a quick turnaround of just 48 hours for an affordable price – just send us the details of your plan and we’ll draw up a fee for you.